 EDHEC benefits from an extensive business network throughout France and Europe with companies and consultants who hire our students and provide professors with action research topics at the heart of our learning model.
 Excursions are planned to take advantage of local partnerships on the French Riviera and programme themes are woven into the numerous question/answer possibilities afforded during these special up-close business visits.

 Summer courses are designed to integrate our corporate partners so that course contents directly apply to the discussion of business strategy and brand development.
-Some smaller business excursions are planned but multinational players, in particular, provide a programme focus allowing for an in-depth view of the business challenges that the EDHEC summer courses seek to investigate.
+Some smaller business excursions are planned but multinational players, in particular, provide a focus allowing for an in-depth view of the business challenges that the programme seeks to investigate.

 Victor’s sons Eugène and Gabriel modernised and developed the business internationally.
 Maurice MANE took over from his father Eugène in 1959.
 Under his leadership, the Company increased its production capacity, set up research and analytical laboratories, diversified into flavours for the food industry and developed its international network of subsidiaries.